Avdeev99/rmq-masstransit/Rmq.Consumer.Api/README.md

 ## How It Works

-1. The consumer listens to the `jsonrpc-queue` RabbitMQ queue
+1. The consumer registers handlers for specific JSON-RPC method types (e.g., `user.get`)
-2. When a message is received, it's parsed as a JSON-RPC request
+2. When a message is received, it's consumed by the appropriate handler (e.g., `GetUserConsumer`)
-3. The consumer processes the request based on the `Method` property:
+3. The consumer processes the strongly-typed request based on the method:
-   - `ProcessMessage`: Processes the content specified in the params and returns a result
+   - `user.get`: Retrieves user information based on the ID in the request
    - Any other method: Returns a "Method not found" error
-4. A JSON-RPC response is sent back to the producer
+4. A strongly-typed JSON-RPC response is sent back to the producer

 ## Running with Docker Compose